-I stumbled upon my favorite time scheduling trick when working with a client with ADHD.
-She was in graduate school, struggling with deadlines for her classes, and unsure of how to prioritize all her must do’s with her could/should/want to do’s.
-During one particular session, I was trying to help her figure out how to tell the difference between what she HAD to do and what she WANTED to do, and an idea popped into my brain:
+Lena struggled with severe ADHD.
+She was in graduate school, frustrated with multiple deadlines, and struggling to prioritize her must do’s with her could/should/want to do’s when she reached out to me for help.
+During one coaching session, I was trying to help her differentiate between what she HAD to do and what she WANTED to do, and an idea popped into my brain:

 “What if we write down all the things you HAVE to do in red and all the things you WANT to do in pencil?
 The red things will be like ‘do-or-die’.
 They have to be done or they bleed, that’s why they’re red.
 The pencil things will be like ‘It’d be nice to do that, but nothing really bad will happen if I don’t.’
 They can be erased and moved to the next day.”

-I have since taught my “Red Pen & Pencil Trick” to hundreds of clients and students.
+I have since taught this simple daily scheduling system to hundreds of clients and students.

 It really couldn’t get easier.